-Table 2-1 Comparison of ARM Compiler 6 compiler command-line options and older versions of ARM Compiler
+Table 2-1 Comparison of compiler command-line options in ARM Compiler 6 and ARM Compiler 5

-Older ARM Compiler option ARM Compiler 6 option Description allow_fpreg_for_nonfpdata, no_allow_fpreg_for_nonfpdata [COMMUNITY]- mimplicit-float,- mno-implicit-float Enables or disables the use of VFP and SIMD registers and data transfer instructions for non-VFP and non-SIMD data. apcs=/ropi [BETA]-fropi Enables or disables the generation of Read-Only Position- Independent (ROPI) code. apcs=/rwpi [BETA]-frwpi Enables or disables the generation of Read/Write Position- Independent (RWPI) code. arm -marm Targets the ARM instruction set.
-The compiler is permitted to generate both ARM and Thumb code, but recognizes that ARM code is preferred. -c -c Performs the compilation step, but not the link step. c90 -xc -std=c90 Enables the compilation of C90 source code. -xc is a positional argument and only affects subsequent input files on the command line c99 -xc -std=c99 Enables the compilation of C99 source code. -xc is a positional argument and only affects subsequent input files on the command line cpp -xc++ -std=c++98 Enables the compilation of C++ source code. -xc++ is a positional argument and only affects subsequent input files on the command line cpu 8-A.32 target=arm-arm- none-eabi - march=armv8-a Targets ARMv8-A, AArch32 state. cpu 8-A.64 target=aarch64- arm-none-eabi Targets ARMv8-A, AArch64 state.
-(Implies - march=armv8-a if -mcpu is not specified.)
+ARM Compiler 5 option ARM Compiler 6 option Description allow_fpreg_for_nonfpdata, no_allow_fpreg_for_nonfpdata [COMMUNITY] - mimplicit-float, - mno-implicit-float Enables or disables the use of VFP and SIMD registers and data transfer instructions for non-VFP and non-SIMD data. apcs=/nointerwork No equivalent.
+Disables interworking between A32 and T32 code.
+Interworking is always enabled in ARM Compiler 6. apcs=/ropi apcs=/noropi -fropi -fno-ropi Enables or disables the generation of Read-Only Position-Independent (ROPI) code. apcs=/rwpi apcs=/norwpi -frwpi -fno-rwpi Enables or disables the generation of Read/Write Position-Independent (RWPI) code. arm -marm Targets the A32 instruction set.
+The compiler is permitted to generate both A32 and T32 code, but recognizes that A32 code is preferred. arm_only No equivalent.
+Enforces A32 instructions only.
+The compiler does not generate T32 instructions. asm -save-temps Instructs the compiler to generate intermediate assembly files as well as object files. -c -c Performs the compilation step, but not the link step. c90 -xc -std=c90 Enables the compilation of C90 source code. -xc is a positional argument and only affects subsequent input files on the command-line.
+It is also only required if the input files do not have the appropriate file extension. c99 -xc -std=c99 Enables the compilation of C99 source code. -xc is a positional argument and only affects subsequent input files on the command-line.
+It is also only required if the input files do not have the appropriate file extension.